-- I will connect with my advisor every semester. - When I schedule an appointment, I will start thinking about what I want to talk about. - I will bring my "note-taking tools" with me to my appointments (e.g., phones, tablets, or good old paper and pen). - We will be going over important information, so I will keep all of it handy and refer to it often. - If my advisor refers me to any resources, I will be sure to follow through and I will stay in touch. - I will take responsibility, know the deadlines, ask questions, stay on track and be the one to know what to do.
+- I will connect with my Student Success Coach every semester. - When I schedule an appointment, I will start thinking about what I want to talk about. - I will bring my "note-taking tools" with me to my appointments (e.g., phones, tablets, or good old paper and pen). - We will be going over important information, so I will keep all of it handy and refer to it often. - If my Student Success Coach refers me to any resources, I will be sure to follow through and I will stay in touch. - I will take responsibility, know the deadlines, ask questions, stay on track and be the one to know what to do.